aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-drawing-conversion/_index.md

 ---
-title: "How to Export DWG to PDF – Aspose.CAD Java Tutorial"
+title: "How to Create PDF from DWG – Aspose.CAD Java Tutorial"
 linktitle: "Export DWG to PDF"
 second_title: "Aspose.CAD Java API"
-description: "Learn how to export dwg pdf using Aspose.CAD for Java, convert DWG to raster, and transform DWT to DXF.
+description: "Learn how to create PDF from DWG using Aspose.CAD for Java, convert DWG to raster, and transform DWT to DXF.
 Step‑by‑step guides for Java CAD to PDF workflows."
 weight: 20
 url: /java/cad-drawing-conversion/
 date: 2026-02-17